Welcome

 was a Senior F1 stock car there, being tuned and shaken down, and I

-recall the snooty announcer making a snide remark about its presence.
+remember the snooty announcer making a snide remark about its presence.

 Later that year, DRAG RACING magazine printed a bold and